el-SeanC/Old-Picture-Editing-Web-Application/README.md

-## Old Web Application Project Allowing Users To Edit & Enhance Their Pictures
+# Picture Editing & Enhancement Web Application
+Project created for the purpose of editing, enhancing, and improving images online.
+Gives the user all the basic features in order to enhance their images and make them more aesthetically pleasing while on the web.

-### Problems I Encountered:
+### Problems Encountered:
  • Image did not load properly from API.
  • Image did not take on CSS edit properties.
  • Site would not load properly after using custom domain.